MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/python/how-to-consume-web-services.md

 client.list_services('myService', version='v1.0')
 ```

-Your ability to see the code inside the web service depends on your permissions depends on whether you published the web service and/or are assigned to the ["Owner" role](../configure-roles.md):
+You can only see the code stored within a web service if you either published the web service and/or are assigned to the ["Owner" role](../configure-roles.md).
-+ If yes, then the code in the service is returned along with other metadata.
-+ If no, then the code in the service is never returned in the metadata.
 To learn more about the roles in your organization, contact your Machine Learning Server administrator.

 Once you find the service you want, use [the get_service() function](#getService) to retrieve the service object for consumption.